Teh-Lemon/Homu-Shapes/README.md

 All roughly the size of a 1m cube.
 Numbers after each mesh usually denotes the width of its bevel.
 00 numbered meshes are low poly meshes to use as physics mesh colliders.
+Probably higher poly than they need to be but jagged edges aren't cute!

 [Install Instructions](Install.md)